P.R.I.C.E. Injury Treatment Principle

 • Subluxation (partial dislocation that reduces itself)

-If there are signs or symptoms of a serious injury (deformity, severe swelling and/or pain), emergency first aid should be provided while keeping the athlete calm and still until emergency service personnel arrive on scene.
+If there are signs or symptoms of a serious injury (deformity, severe swelling and/or pain), emergency first aid should be provided while keeping the athlete calm and still until emergency service personnel arrive on the scene.

 However, most acute sports injuries can be treated safely at home using the P.R.I.C.E. principle.
 The acronym stands for: